Panama women's national football team: 2018 CONCACAF Women's Championship

-After not entering the 2016 Olympics, Panama secured one of the two spots available in Central American Qualifying for the 2018 CONCACAF Women's Championship, this marked their first time playing in the CONCACAF Championship in 12 years, after defeating Nicaragua and El Salvador.
+After failing to qualify for the 2016 Olympic Games, Panama secured one of the two spots available in Central American Qualifying for the 2018 CONCACAF Women's Championship, this marked their first appearance in the CONCACAF Women's Championship since 2006, after defeating Nicaragua and El Salvador.
 Their qualification was aided by the suspension of perennial rivals, Guatemala, by FIFA.
 Panama was drawn into Group A, alongside the United States, Mexico and Trinidad and Tobago.

 Panama opened the 2018 CONCACAF Women's Championship with a 3–0 victory over Trinidad and Tobago.
 They suffered a 5–0 loss to the United States in their second match.
 The score could have been much worse if not for the excellent performance from 17-year old goalkeeper Yenith Bailey, as she made several big saves against the US who had 18 shots on goal.
 Panama secured their spot in the semi-final by defeating Mexico 2–0 in their final group match.
 Bailey once again made some big saves, including saving a penalty in the first half.
-Panama was beat by Canada 7–0 in the semi-final, but they would move on to the third place match where a win would secure them a spot in the 2019 FIFA Women's World Cup.
-After losing the third place match to Jamaica on penalties, Panama played against Argentina at the CONCACAF-CONMEBOL play-off to secure a spot for France 2019 but was eliminated from the qualification after losing 1–5 to the Argentines on aggregate.
+Panama was beaten by Canada 7–0 in the semi-final, but they would move on to the third place match where a win would secure them a spot in the 2019 FIFA Women's World Cup.
+After drawing 2–2 with Jamaica and losing on penalties in the third-place match, Panama played against Argentina at the CONCACAF-CONMEBOL play-off to secure a spot for France 2019 but was eliminated from the qualification after losing 1–5 to the Argentines on aggregate.